Hagar Basis: Reflexology and Fertility Issues

 6. Is there any contraindication between Reflexology and IVF?

 For me there is no contraindication with reflexology in pregnancy or IVF, I treat all the way through preconception to Labour Day!
-Immediately after the embryo transfer it is important to be sensitive to the woman's vulnerability at this crucial time.
-The only part of the IVF process that I may refrain from treatment (though I feel it would be helpful), are the days following transfer of the embryo until it implants.
-However this decision is guided by the client.
+Immediately after the embryo transfer, it is important to be sensitive to the woman's vulnerability at this crucial time.
+The only part of the IVF process that I may refrain from treatment (though I feel it would be helpful), are the days following the transfer of the embryo until it implants.
+However, this decision is guided by the client.

 8. How can a therapist assistant case of Thin endometrium?

-The menstrual cycle mainly depends on the levels of estrogen which is necessary for the thickening of endometrium and a healthy and normal sized endometrium is critical for implantation and growth of a foetus.
-Levels of estrogen decline with age, and therefore it is more difficult for a woman become pregnant as she gets older and comes into perimenopause.
+The menstrual cycle mainly depends on the levels of estrogen which is necessary for the thickening of the endometrium and a healthy and normal-sized endometrium is critical for implantation and growth of a foetus.
+Levels of estrogen decline with age, and therefore it is more difficult for a woman to become pregnant as she gets older and comes into perimenopause.

-9. In case there is no medical reason for infertility, what would your treatment focused be?
+9. In case there is no medical reason for infertility, what would your treatment focus be?
 Should the therapist treat both the female and a male?

-There are a multitude of different causes of infertility, but when no medical reason is found it is especially within this group reflexologists we are often able to help best.
+There is a multitude of different causes of infertility, but when no medical reason is found it is especially within this group of reflexologists we are often able to help best.
 Reflexology can help achieve optimum health to enable nature to take its course.

 Stress is one of the main problems, when under stress we experience neurochemical changes.
 These can alter the release of hormones that regulate the maturation and release of an egg.
 There is a direct link between the brain and the reproductive tract.
 Nerve fibres connect the brain directly to both the fallopian tubes and the uterus.
 When a woman is under stress, spasms can occur in both the fallopian tubes and the uterus.
 In Men, both physical and emotional stress is known to affect fertility.
 Sperm count, motility, and structure are altered, and problems such as impotence and difficulties to ejaculate can occur.
 Though not always possible, it is always better to treat both the man and the woman for optimum results.
 As when working with couples going through medical assisted fertility treatment, it is also important for lifestyle and nutrition to be addressed simultaneously for the best outcome.

-Hagar Basis is director of REFLEXOLOGY ACADEMY in London, an established school which teaches the Level 5 Diploma in Practitioner Reflexology, post graduate seminars and hosts international speakers.
+Hagar Basis is the director of Reflexology Academy in London, an established school that teaches the Level 5 Diploma in Practitioner Reflexology, post-graduate seminars and hosts international speakers.
 Hagar has been in reflexology practice since 1989 and was originally taught by Tony Porter and later went on to teach alongside him.
-This solid foundation provided the corner stone intrinsic to her own personal development and practical adaptations within reflexology.
+This solid foundation provided the cornerstone intrinsic to her own personal development and practical adaptations within reflexology.
 Hagar teaches internationally and last year was a speaker at the Reflexology in Europe Network (RiEN) Conference in Brussels, and later this year she will be speaking in Taiwan at the ICR conference presenting once again Reflexology for Women’s Health.